-IMPORTANT: Use ONLY oil filters from the engine manufacturer.
+IMPORTANT: Use ONLY oil filters from the engine manufacturer (Kohler 28-050-01).
 Aftermarket oil filters may not seal properly and/or may not have the correct pressure relief valve for proper lubrication.
+Also, the filter length dimension is critical for tailwheel clearance on Model MC.

-- 7. Install the new oil filter on the engine.
-Turn the oil filter clockwise until the rubber gasket contacts the sealing surface, then tighten the filter an additional 3/4 turn. - 8.
+- Install the new oil filter on the engine.
+Turn the filter clockwise until the rubber gasket contacts the sealing surface, then tighten an additional 1/2 turn. - 8.
 Reinstall the drain plug.
-Make sure it is tightened to 16.5 ft-lb (23 N·m). - 9.
-Fill the crankcase (through the dipstick opening) with oil using only crankcase lubricants supplied by the engine manufacturer.
+Make sure it is tightened to 10 ft-lb (13.6 N·m).

+9. Fill the crankcase with new, clean oil.
+Use only crankcase lubricants recommended by the engine manufacturer.
 Refer to Specifications in this manual or the engine owner's manual.
 Use the recommended oil viscosity for the expected ambient temperature.
 Oil with the correct viscosity will aid starting in cold weather and assure proper lubrication in hot weather.
-Fill to FULL (H) mark on the dipstick; crankcase capacity is 2.7 pints (1.3 liters).
+Fill up to, but not above, the "F" mark on the dipstick.
+Crankcase capacity is 1.25 quarts (1.15 liters) plus 1/2 pint (.24 liters) for the new oil filter.

-IMPORTANT: Check the dipstick reading before pouring in the last 1/2 pint of oil and fill only to the FULL (H) mark.
-The oil level should never be over the FULL (H) mark on the dipstick; overfilling can result in engine overheating and loss of power.
+IMPORTANT: Check the dipstick reading before adding the last 1/2 pint of oil and fill only to the "F" mark.
+DO NOT overfill the crankcase (oil above "F" mark) as this CAN result in engine overheating, loss of power, and possible engine damage.

 10. Start the engine and check for oil leaks around the oil filter.
 Stop the engine, recheck the oil level, and add oil if necessary.
-(When the engine is first operated with a new oil filter, the oil level will drop slightly as the filter is filled with oil.)
+(When the engine is first operated with a new oil filter, the oil level drops slightly as the filter is filled with oil.)